Chris Dowding, CPA, CA

 Partner

-Chris Dowding, CPA, CA, is a Partner with MNP in Southwestern Ontario.
-Drawing on more than two decades of experience, Chris works closely with private clients helping them increase profitability at all levels, drive growth and minimize both corporate and personal taxes.
+Chris is a Partner with MNP and the firm’s Real Estate and Construction Lead for Southwestern Ontario.
+Drawing on more than two decades of experience, Chris works closely with private clients helping them increase profitability at all levels, drive growth, minimize both corporate and personal taxes, and achieve enhanced success.

-Chris has significant audit and accounting experience in Canadian and International Financial Reporting Standards (IFRS), group audit and tax planning and compliance.
-He works with organizations in a wide range of industries, including: technology, media and telecommunications; real estate; manufacturing and professional services; and the not-for-profit sector, helping them achieve enhanced success.
+Chris has significant audit and accounting experience in Canadian and International Financial Reporting Standards (IFRS), group audits, and tax planning and compliance.
+He works with organizations in a wide range of industries, including technology, media and telecommunications; real estate and construction; manufacturing and professional services; and the not-for-profit sector.

 Chris graduated from Wilfrid Laurier University with a Bachelor of Business Administration (BBA) in 1996.
 He is a Chartered Professional Accountant (CPA), qualifying as a Chartered Accountant (CA) in 1999.